Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

 As was discussed in Subsec.~\ref{subsec:2j}, the discrimination power of the FW moments also relies on the distribution profiles of the signal and background events at each multipole.
-We present the ones w.r.t. $H_{EE;3}$ for the $Z_\nu h_{W_{lq}}$ and $Z_\nu h_{W_{qq}}$ analyses in the bottom panels of Fig.~\ref{fig:Zh2jFW} for illustration.
-In both cases, the relevant FW moments demonstrate certain capability to distinguish between the signal and backgrounds.
-In the bottom-left panel, the signal distribution has a sharp peak at low $H_{EE;4}$, in comparison to a shape curved down for the background one.
-In the bottom-right panel the non-Higgs background events tend to have a bigger $H_{EE;3}$ value for their relatively small included angle between the two jet ancestral partons.
+For illustration, we present the ones of $H_{EE;3}$ for the $\sigma(Z_\nu h_{W_{lq}})$ and $\sigma(Z_\nu h_{W_{qq}})$ analyses in the bottom panels of Fig.~\ref{fig:Zh2jFW}.
+The relevant FW moments demonstrate certain features to distinguish between the signal and backgrounds in both cases.
+In the bottom-left panel, the signal distribution has a sharp peak at small $H_{EE;3}$, in comparison to a shape curved down for the background profile.
+In the bottom-right panel the non-Higgs background events tend to have a bigger $H_{EE;3}$ value for the relatively small included angle between their two jet ancestral partons.

-Fig.~\ref{fig:Zh2jROC} displays the ROC curves and their AUC for the binary classifiers to distinguish the $Z_\nu h_{W_{lq}}$ and $Z_\nu h_{W_{qq}}$ from their respective backgrounds (the event response to these classifiers are shown in Fig.~\ref{fig:eventvsML} in Appendix~\ref{app:A}).
+Fig.~\ref{fig:Zh2jROC} displays the ROC curves and their AUC for the binary classifiers to distinguish the $Z_\nu h_{W_{lq}}$ and $Z_\nu h_{W_{qq}}$ from their respective backgrounds (the event responses to these classifiers are shown in Fig.~\ref{fig:eventvsML} in Appendix~\ref{app:A}).
 In both analyses, E1 classifiers yield an AUC bigger than that of J1 ones.
-Yet, by incorporating the FW moments $H_{EE;l\leq50}$, J2 classifiers reduce the AUC gap between them to some extent.
-The track observables are applied for J3 and E2 classifiers then.
-Compared to $\sigma(Z_\nu h_{W_{lq}})$, these observables improve the $\sigma(Z_\nu h_{W_{qq}})$ measurement more, yielding a J3 AUC comparable to E2 one.
+Yet, by incorporating the FW moments $H_{EE;l\leq50}$, J2 classifiers fill up their gaps almost completely.
+The track observables are then applied to J3 and E2 classifiers, which improve the $\sigma(Z_\nu h_{W_{qq}})$ analysis slightly.
 In this case, the track information is useful in rejecting the $Z_\nu h_b$ events, the dominant Higgs background.
+A combination of these yields the same AUC values (up to $\mathcal O(10^{-2})$) for J2, J3, E1 and E2 classifiers of $\sigma(Z_\nu h_{W_{lq}})$ and for J3, E1 and E2 classifiers of $\sigma(Z_\nu h_{W_{qq}})$.

 The precisions of measuring $\sigma(Z_\nu h_{W_{lq}})$ and $\sigma(Z_\nu h_{W_{qq}})$ with these classifiers are summarized in Table~\ref{tab:MLHiggsWidth}.
-Not surprisingly, J3 classifiers yield a precision worse than that of E2 in the former analysis, but a precision comparable to that of E2 in the latter case.
-A combination of both allows the $\sigma(Zh_W)$ to be measured with a precision of $0.9\%$.
+Not surprisingly, J2, J3, E1 and E2 classifiers result in comparable precisions in both analyses.
+Combining them allows the $\sigma(Zh_W)$ to be measured with a precision of $0.9\%$ at 240GeV.
 As a comparison, the CEPC baseline precision is $1.5\%$, which is achieved based on a cut-based analysis of the same channels, with the data of 5.6ab$^{-1}@250$GeV~\cite{An:2018dwb}.